 If you need to trim damaged, diseased or dead foliage, you may do so at any time of year.
 Be careful to always use sterilized, sharp snips to avoid contamination or infection.

-What Are the Essential Tools for Pruning ZZ Plants?
+Essential Tools for Pruning

 To prune your ZZ plant, you need sharp plant snips or scissors.
 Make sure to sterilize them before every use to help prevent bacterial or viral infection.